Is Your Tax Refund Too Big?

 But it gets worse.
 When you lend the government this money, they return it dollar-for-dollar without paying you any interest.
 If you landed a $3,000 tax refund this year, it means you've given the government a $3,000 interest-free loan.

 The average tax refund for the 2021 filing year was $3,039.
-If your refund is close to or exceeds that amount, it’s probably too large.
-In this case, it’s usually advisable to take steps towards lowering your refund amount in future years.
+If your refund is close to or exceeds that amount, it's probably too large.
+In this case, taking steps toward lowering your refund amount in future years is usually advisable.

 Under some circumstances, a taxpayer may be better off with a big refund.
 For individuals who are unlikely to save extra money throughout the year and would squander it, getting one lump sum as a tax refund once a year may lead to better money choices.

-If you’re currently employed, ask your employer for a new W-4.
-Check your withholding amount, and see how you can adjust it to have less money withheld each month.
+If you're currently employed, ask your employer for a new W-4.
+Check your withholding amount and see how to adjust it to have less money withheld monthly.
 Proceed with caution, however, as not withholding enough money for taxes throughout the year might result in you needing to pay the deficit to the IRS when tax season rolls around.

 Nevertheless, you can decrease the amount of money withheld on each paycheck by adjusting your W-4.
-It’s advisable to speak with an accountant and/or your tax advisor to ensure you’re making the best choices on your form.
+Speaking with an accountant and/or your tax advisor is advisable to ensure you make the best form choices.

 In short, free money from the government is great for everyone.
 But a large tax refund is not free money - and it's usually bad news.

 Want more like this?
-Check out our MoneySmart Tips blog for more financial education, resources, and tips.
+Check out our MoneySmart Tips blog for financial education, resources, and tips.